nkoehring/v-moji/README.md

 By default shortcodes are translated into images without the support for ASCII emojis (eg :D ).
 It is disabled by default [for savety](https://demos.emojione.com/latest/ascii-smileys.html).
 To enable support for ASCII emojis, use the ascii argument (separated by a dot: `v-moji.ascii`).

 Output mode is `image` by default.
 Other supported modes are `unicode` and `ascii`.
 You can set them as modifier (separated by a colon, eg `v-mode:unicode`)

+## EmojiOne License

+Emojis from EmojiOne are free to use under certain circumstances.
+Please read their [license section](https://www.emojione.com/licenses)!